nsf-open/nsf/README.md

 git add -p
 ```

 to interactively select changes to stage for the commit.
-Note that you may see
-more config changes than expected
-([#189](https://github.com/18F/nsf/issues/189)); only add the changes relevant
+Once the changes are
-to your edits.
-Once the changes are staged, commit them, e.g. with
+staged, commit them, e.g. with

 ```
 git commit -v